Stay healthy as we move out of lockdown

 But when it comes to making healthy lifestyle choices you’ll actually stick to, slow and steady wins the race.

-Here’s our three-pronged guide to making goals you’ll stick at in 2020.
-We like to think of it as resolution, not revolution.
+Here’s our three-pronged guide to making goals you’ll stick at as we move into this new way of living.

 1. Eating more healthily

 Healthy eating for real life – snack swaps & smart take-outs

 Grand goals of cooking every meal from scratch, going vegan or ditching carbs completely are all well and good.
 But when real life intrudes and makes you tired or demotivated, you’re more likely to give up if targets seem like a steep mountain to climb.

 Instead, opt for small changes that will make a big difference and try these smart tricks to stay on track.

 Most peoples reasons for change are all about the outcome.
 Instead of saying ‘I want to lose half a stone’, try focusing on the reason behind the goal.
 This could mean switching to ‘I want to fuel my body with healthy foods’.
 It puts the emphasis on the benefit, not what you’re missing out on.

 Ditch the things you hate